RyaraSUKI/sugarcube-2-modloader-origin/docs/api/api-config.md

 ### `Config.ui.updateStoryElements` ↔ `boolean` (default: `true`) {#config-api-property-ui-updatestoryelements}

-Determines whether certain elements within the UI bar are updated when passages are displayed.
-The affected elements are the story: banner, subtitle, author, caption, and menu.
+Determines whether certain elements within the UI bar are updated upon passage navigation.
+The affected elements are (in order): `StoryDisplayTitle`, `StoryBanner`, `StorySubtitle`, `StoryAuthor`, `StoryCaption`, and `StoryMenu`.

 <p role="note"><b>Note:</b>
-The story title is not included in updates because SugarCube uses it as the basis for the key used to store and load data used when playing the story and for saves.
+The <code>StoryTitle</code> passage is not included in updates because SugarCube uses it as the basis for the key used to store and load data used when playing the story and for saves.
+If you need a dynamic title, then that's the purpose of <code>StoryDisplayTitle</code>.
 </p>

 #### History:

 * `v2.0.0`: Introduced.

+#### Value:

+A `boolean` value signifying whether certain UI bar elements are updated upon navigation.

 #### Examples: